 After visiting both Koh Mook and Koh Libong, we had our hopes up for great snorkeling when arriving to Koh Kradan, the last island on our island hopping trip.
+We found the best snorkeling in Thailand!

 - Longtail transfer to Koh Kradan